RiazBhuiyanX/python-metrics-engine/README.md

 ### ➕ Why I Added Trend Breakout

-Momentum helps catch trends _once they’ve formed_.
-But what if we want to catch **the breakout itself**?
+Momentum is good for catching a trend once it’s underway.
+But what if I want to catch **the breakout itself** right as it happens?

-That’s where the **Trend Breakout strategy** comes in:
+That’s where the **Trend Breakout** strategy comes in:

-- It enters long if price exceeds the highest high of the last N candles.
+- It goes long if the price breaks above the highest high of the last _N_ candles.
-- It enters short if price drops below the lowest low.
+- It goes short if the price drops below the lowest low of the last _N_ candles.
-- This strategy is **reactive to price action itself**, not just moving averages.
+- This strategy is **directly reactive to price action**, rather than based on moving averages.

-The goal here was to build a strategy that would **capture explosive moves** early — especially when volatility spikes.
+The goal here was to grab those **explosive moves** early, especially when volatility suddenly spikes.

-It also allows for great comparison:
+It also set up a great three-way comparison for me:

-- Breakout = high volatility reaction
+- **Breakout** = reacts to high volatility surges
-- Momentum = trend confirmation
+- **Momentum** = confirms and rides sustained trends
-- Mean Reversion = equilibrium pullback
+- **Mean Reversion** = exploits snap-backs to equilibrium

 ---